top of page

 Cofactor F420

-Cofactor F420 is essential in the metabolism of archaea and a wide range of bacteria, acting as a hydride transfer agent.
+Cofactor F420 is essential in the metabolism of archaea and a wide range of bacteria.
 We investigate the role of the F420 biosynthetic and metabolic pathways in microbial biochemistry and physiology.
 This line of research has implications in understanding pathogenesis of M. tuberculosis and agricultural methane emissions.

 IMG_20200924_154335.jpg